chrizesynegros/ClientServerSockets/README.md

 # ClientServerSockets
-Client Server system with sockets in java,  Netbeans IDE
+Client/Server system with sockets in java,  Netbeans IDE